Laryngeal cancer is the 11th most common form of cancer and second most common malignancy of the upper aerodigestive tract in men.

-Smoking and alcohol use frequently associated with development of the disease.
+Smoking and alcohol use are frequently associated with development of the disease.

 Hoarseness, dysphonia, sore throat, difficulty swallowing, referred otalgia, vocal cord lesions on indirect laryngoscopy, and neck mass/adenopathy that persists for >3 weeks are sentinel signs that should be evaluated by an otolaryngologist.